Cochlear implants can help people who have severe to profound hearing loss.

-Who cochlear implants can help
+Who can they help

 If the hair cells in the inner ear do not work, even loud sounds cannot be turned into electrical signals and sent to the brain.
-In this case cochlear implants may help.
+In this case, cochlear implants may help.

 Getting an implant